Zqnc/Keep-bags-one-custom-prop/README.md

 # Keep-bags-one-custom-prop
-This script is from https://github.com/swkeep/keep-bags and this is some custom made for fun.
+This script is from https://github.com/swkeep/keep-bags and this is some custom-made for fun.

 #1. step download keep-bagsV2